“Folk music for the twisted soul”

 The Strange Valentines

 Folk/Rock duo The Strange Valentines are singing, picking and strumming out of Nova Scotia, Canada.
 David Farrell, accomplished guitarist previously part of the Australian rock circuit, joins forces with Janet Mills on mandolin and Irish bouzouki from Nova Scotia blending sweet harmonies in unique story songs.

 The Strange Valentines are noted for their unique blend of Canadiana contemporary folk drawn from Australian rock (David Farrell) and Nova Scotia folk (Janet Mills).
 Strong melodies, soulful stories, quirky humour, smidges of salt and grit, and rich harmonies mark each soulful performance.
 Inspired by the work of The Waifs and Jason Isbell, they come out sounding somewhere between Brandi Carlisle and The Milk Carton Kids.
 Both members share lead and harmony vocals, using wit and sincerity to tell provocative stories.

 David Farrell is an accomplished guitarist previously part of the Australian rock circuit, touring and opening for such major acts as INXS and Canned Heat.
 Janet Mills was born into Nova Scotia kitchen parties and plays mandolin and Irish bouzouki.

-Both members share lead and harmony vocals.
-David’s warm, engaging tones might make you think of Tom Petty or Bryan Adams; Janet has a saucy quality somewhere between Sarah McLaughlin and KT Tunstall.
-Together their songs tell stories.
+Both members share lead and harmony vocals, using wit and sincerity to tell provocative stories.
 Whether a political protest, an unjust story of strife, or a pirate song, you feel and become part of the journey in song.